 ANTHONY M. JABBOUR has served as our Chief Executive Officer and a director since the Take-Private Transaction in February 2019.
-Mr. Jabbour has served as Executive Chairman of Black Knight since June 2021 and as a director of Black Knight since May 2018.
-Mr. Jabbour served as Chief Executive Officer of Black Knight from April 2018 until May 2022.
+Mr. Jabbour served as Executive Chairman of Black Knight from June 2021 until it was acquired by Intercontinental Exchange, Inc. in September 2023, and served as Chief Executive Officer and a director of Black Knight from May 2018 until May 2022.
 Mr. Jabbour previously served as Corporate Executive Vice President and Co-Chief Operating Officer of FIS from December 2015 through December 2017.
 Mr. Jabbour served as Corporate Executive Vice President of the Integrated Financial Solutions segment of FIS from February 2015 until December 2015.
-Mr. Jabbour served as Executive Vice President of the North America Financial Institutions division of FIS from February 2015.
+Mr. Jabbour served as Executive Vice President of the North America Financial Institutions division of FIS from February 2011 to February 2015.
 Prior to that, Mr. Jabbour held positions of increasing responsibility in operations and delivery from the time he joined FIS in 2004.
 Prior to joining FIS, Mr. Jabbour worked for Canadian Imperial Bank of Commerce and for IBM's Global Services group managing complex client projects and relationships.
-Mr. Jabbour also serves as a director Paysafe.
+Mr. Jabbour also serves as a director of Paysafe.

-Mr. Jabbour's qualifications to serve on our board of directors include his extensive experience in leadership roles with financial services, technology and data and analytics companies, his deep knowledge of our business, industry and customer base, and strong leadership abilities.
+Mr. Jabbour's qualifications to serve on our board of directors include his extensive experience in leadership roles with financial services, technology and data and analytics companies, his deep knowledge of our business, industry and customer base, and his strong leadership abilities.

-We believe that Mr. Jabbour is able to fulfill his roles and devote sufficient time and attention to his duties as Chief Executive Officer and a director of Dun & Bradstreet, as an executive and a director of Black Knight and as a director of Paysafe.
+We believe that Mr. Jabbour is able to fulfill his roles and devote sufficient time and attention to his duties as Chief Executive Officer and a director of Dun & Bradstreet, as a director of Paysafe.
 Mr. Jabbour is a strong leader who is able to divide his attention among these responsibilities.
-In addition, Mr. Jabbour works with strong leadership teams at Dun & Bradstreet and Black Knight.
+In addition, Mr. Jabbour works with strong leadership teams at Dun & Bradstreet and Paysafe.
 By leading and relying on his teams, Mr. Jabbour is able to successfully devote appropriate time and attention to fulfill his executive and board responsibilities.

 ELLEN R. ALEMANY has served as a member of our board of directors since 2021.
-Ms. Alemany has served as a special advisor to the Chair of First Citizens since January 2023 and as a director of First Citizens since January 2022.
+Ms. Alemany has served as a non-executive special advisor to the Chair of First Citizens since January 2023 and as a director of First Citizens since January 2022.
 Ms. Alemany formerly served as Vice Chairwoman of First Citizens from January 2022 through December 2022.
 Ms. Alemany served as Chairwoman, CEO and President of CIT, and as the Chairwoman, CEO and President of its subsidiary CIT Bank, N.A., until CIT was acquired by First Citizens in January 2022.
 Ms. Alemany joined CIT in October 2015.
 Ms. Alemany was the Chairwoman and Chief Executive Officer of The Royal Bank of Scotland Citizens Financial Group from 2008 until October 2013.
 Ms. Alemany served as the Chief Executive Officer of Global Transaction Services at Citibank/Citigroup from 2006 until 2007, after holding various roles in her twenty-year career with Citibank/Citigroup.
 Ms. Alemany also serves as a director of Fidelity National Information Services, Inc. and formerly served as a director of CIT.

-Ms. Alemany's qualifications to serve on our board of directors include her years of experience as a Chief Executive Officer, Chair and senior executive in the banking industry, strong leadership skills, experience in driving growth and results in large complex business organizations, and extensive knowledge of technology, finance, regulatory and compliance matters.
+Ms. Alemany's qualifications to serve on our board of directors include her years of experience as a Chief Executive Officer, Chair and senior executive in the banking industry, strong leadership skills, experience in driving growth and results in large complex business organizations, and extensive knowledge of technology, finance, corporate governance, regulatory and compliance matters.